Ayam Penyet: Indonesian Smashed Chicken in Chili Sambal

 fried chicken and a bowl of chilli sauce

-Then you fry the chilli mixture, using some oil previously used for the chicken until the sambal is cooked.
+Then you fry the chili mixture in some of the oil previously used for the chicken until the sambal is cooked.

 Lastly, using a pestle, lightly bruise and smash the chicken pieces.
-Then pour and spread the chilli sauce over the chicken.
-You can rub the chilli all over the chicken too.
+Then, pour and spread the chili sauce over the chicken.
+You can rub the chili all over the chicken, too.

-• Marinate the chicken for at least half an hour, so the flavour will develop better in the poultry meat.
+• Marinate the chicken for at least half an hour to enhance its flavor.

 • When you deep-fry the chicken, do so until it goes a little brown and crispy.

-• Make sure you have your chilli sambal ready before you deep-fry the chicken, so you can pour it over while the chicken is still piping hot.
+• Ensure you have your chili sambal ready before deep-frying the chicken so you can pour it over while it is still piping hot.

-• Make sure you cook the chilli until all the liquid released from the onion and chillies have evaporated.
-You should end up with a nice-sheen chilli sauce with the oil separated from the edges.
+• Ensure you cook the chili until all the liquid released from the onion and chilies evaporates.
+You should end up with a nice sheen of chili sauce with the oil separated from the edges.

 Ayam Penyet - the smashed chicken with fresh chilli sauce